 #2 Reviews concepts often, helping children retain prior lessons while learning new ones.

 Simply Good and Beautiful Math excels at this by including review sections after each lesson.
 The courses provide math reviews within the same level, but also across grades.
-For example, Math 3 teaches students how to identify quadrilaterals, while Math 4 and Math 5 review and build upon this concept by classifying different types of quadrilaterals.

 #3 Provides variety.